 - Entrance Fee: Free of charge

-- Getting There: The museum is located in Achrafieh, easily accessible by taxi, ride-share (Uber), or on foot.
+- Getting There: The museum is located in Achrafieh, easily accessible by taxi, ride-share (Uber), 'service', or on foot.

 - Tip: Plan ahead.
 With its intimate atmosphere and the opportunity to explore mosaics firsthand, the experience becomes more engaging when you can connect directly with the art.